Local government: Bangladesh

 Bangladesh is divided into eight administrative divisions, each named after their respective divisional headquarters: Barisal, Chittagong, Dhaka, Khulna, Rajshahi, Sylhet, Rangpur and Mymensingh Division.

 Divisions are divided into zila.
 There are 64 zila in Bangladesh, each further divided into upazila or thana.
 The area within each police station, except for those in metropolitan areas, is divided into several unions, with each union consisting of multiple villages.
 In the metropolitan areas, police stations are divided into wards, which are further divided into mahallas.
 There are no directly elected officials at the divisional or district levels, although elected chairs of subdistricts also sit on district councils.
 Direct elections are held for each union (or ward), electing a chairperson and a number of members.
 In 1997, a parliamentary act was passed to reserve three seats (out of 12) in every union for female candidates.

 Dhaka is the capital and largest city of Bangladesh.
 The cities with a city corporation, having mayoral elections, include Dhaka South, Dhaka North, Chittagong, Khulna, Sylhet, Rajshahi, Barisal, Rangpur, Comilla and Gazipur.
 Other major cities, these and other municipalities electing a mayor and councilors for each ward, include Mymensingh, Gopalganj, Jessore, Bogra, Dinajpur, Saidapur, Narayanganj, Naogaon and Rangamati.
 Both the municipal heads are elected for a span of five years.

-Brunei Darussalam
+Brunei

 The administrative divisions of Brunei mainly consist of daerah, mukim and kampung or kampong.
 They are organised hierarchically, with daerah being the first level and kampong the third level.
 All the administrative divisions are under direct governance of the government through the Ministry of Home Affairs.
 There are four districts in Brunei: Brunei-Muara, Belait, Tutong and Temburong.
 The administrative level of mukim lies below the district.
 At present, there are 38 mukims, with 17 in Brunei-Muara, 8 in Tutong, 8 in Belait and 5 in Temburong District.
 A mukim is headed by a penghulu.
 A village (Malay: kampung or kampong) is the lowest administrative level in Brunei and headed by a ketua kampong or village head.
 Its population varies from a few hundreds to tens of thousands.